40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-encrypted-expressroute.md

 Inbound connection
 ![Inbound Flow](../images/Flows-Inbound-SDWan-Encrypted-ExRoute.png)
-1.Connection from client via local Firewall which has VPN tunnels over Express Route Circuit - s: w.x.y.z - d: 172.16.137.4 w.x.y.z is private IP address of the host in Local Area Network on-premise.
+1. Connection from client via local Firewall which has VPN tunnels over Express Route Circuit - s: w.x.y.z - d: 172.16.137.4 w.x.y.z is private IP address of the host in Local Area Network on-premise.
 No NAT happens during the whole connection.
-2.Packet is sent via encrypted Express Route circuit to Azure ExpressRoute Gateway.s: w.x.y.z - d: 172.16.137.4
+2. Packet is sent via encrypted Express Route circuit to Azure ExpressRoute Gateway.s: w.x.y.z - d: 172.16.137.4 3a.
+Active Fortigate which terminates VPN tunnel picks up a packet 3b.
+In case of HA failover, passive Fortigate which terminates secondary VPN tunnel becomes active unit and  picks up a packet
-3a.Active Fortigate which terminates VPN tunnel picks up a packet 3b.In case of HA failover, passive Fortigate which terminates secondary VPN tunnel becomes active unit and  picks up a packet 4.FTG sends the packet to the server via routing in Azure - s: w.x.y.z - d: 172.16.137.4 5.Based on SD-WAN configuration connection can take also second path.
+4. FTG sends the packet to the server via routing in Azure - s: w.x.y.z - d: 172.16.137.4
+5. Based on SD-WAN configuration connection can take also second path.
 From on-premise client via local Firewall which has VPN tunnel to Azure over Internet- s: w.x.y.z - d: 172.16.137.4
-6.Packet is sent via VPN tunnel over Internet through External Azure Load Balancer to active Fortigate. s: w.x.y.z - d: 172.16.137.4
+6. Packet is sent via VPN tunnel over Internet through External Azure Load Balancer to active Fortigate. s: w.x.y.z - d: 172.16.137.4
-7.FTG sends the packet to the server via routing in Azure - s: w.x.y.z - d: 172.16.137.4
+7. FTG sends the packet to the server via routing in Azure - s: w.x.y.z - d: 172.16.137.4

 Outbound connection
 ![Inbound Flow](../images/Flows-Outbound-SDWan-Encrypted-ExRoute.jpeg)
-1.Connection from client to the private IP of the server in on-premise LAN.
+1. Connection from client to the private IP of the server in on-premise LAN.
 Azure routes the traffic using UDR to the internal Load Balancer. - s: 172.16.137.4 - d: a.b.c.d a.b.c.d is private IP address of the host in Local Area Network on-premise.
 No NAT happens during the whole connection.
-2.Azure Internal Load Balancer probes and send the packet to the active FGT. - s: 172.16.137.4 - d: a.b.c.d 3.Active FGT inspects the packet and when allowed sends the packet to VPN tunnel over ExpressRoute circuit. - s: 172.16.136.5 - d: a.b.c.d
+2. Azure Internal Load Balancer probes and send the packet to the active FGT. - s: 172.16.137.4 - d: a.b.c.d
+3. Active FGT inspects the packet and when allowed sends the packet to VPN tunnel over ExpressRoute circuit. - s: 172.16.136.5 - d: a.b.c.d
-4.Packet is sent via encrypted Express Route circuit to on-premise Fortigate - s: 172.16.137.4 - d: a.b.c.d 5.On-premise Fortigate sends packet to the server in on-premise LAN - s: 172.16.137.4  d: a.b.c.d 6.Connection from client to the private IP of the server in on-premise LAN.
+4. Packet is sent via encrypted Express Route circuit to on-premise Fortigate - s: 172.16.137.4 - d: a.b.c.d
+5. On-premise Fortigate sends packet to the server in on-premise LAN - s: 172.16.137.4  d: a.b.c.d
+6. Connection from client to the private IP of the server in on-premise LAN.
 Azure routes the traffic using UDR to the internal Load Balancer. - s: 172.16.137.4 - d: a.b.c.d
-7.Azure Internal Load Balancer probes and send the packet to the active FGT. - s: 172.16.137.4 - d: a.b.c.d 8.Based on SD-WAN configuration connection can take also second path.
+7. A zure Internal Load Balancer probes and send the packet to the active FGT. - s: 172.16.137.4 - d: a.b.c.d
+8. Based on SD-WAN configuration connection can take also second path.
 Active FGT inspects the packet and when allowed sends the packet to VPN tunnel over Internet. - s: 172.16.136.5 - d: a.b.c.d
-9.On-premise Fortigate sends packet to the server in on-premise LAN - s: 172.16.137.4  d: a.b.c.d
+9. On-premise Fortigate sends packet to the server in on-premise LAN - s: 172.16.137.4  d: a.b.c.d

 ## Configuration
 To configure encrypted Express ROute you need to build two separate VPN tunnels from on-premise Fortigate to two Fortigate's running in MS Azure.
 One VPN tunnel is terminated on FTG A and second VPN tunnel is terminated on FTG B.